mysticcoders/www/_posts/2010-02-10-wicket-ajax-confirmation-modal-window.markdown

 }
 </pre>
 Everything looks pretty straightforward.
 We pass to the constructor text which will be displayed as a confirmation question, references to ModalWindow object in which YesNoPanel is placed and to ConfirmationAnswer object.
-ConfirmationAnswer class will be created in the next paragraph and will be used to store information whether user pressed 'Yes' or 'No' button in our panel.\n
+ConfirmationAnswer class will be created in the next paragraph and will be used to store information whether user pressed 'Yes' or 'No' button in our panel.

 Now it's time to prepare wrapping form to our YesNoPanel.
 We could simply achieve it by creating panel with form and one button in it.
-In our example it will be AreYouSurePanel class:\n
+In our example it will be AreYouSurePanel class:

 <pre lang="html" colla="+">
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE html